liviambmiranda/Governance_VBE_VE/Simulation_Model/README.md

 # Overview
 This repository contains Python codes that simulate voting processes (shared decision-making) in a network of members (or firms).
 The simulation introduces concepts like quorum requirements and token-based incentives (representing voting power) for firms' participation.
-The simulation outputs analyse power imbalance, quorum attainment (administrative efficiency in shared decision-making), and total token allocation across multiple voting rounds.
+The simulation outputs analyse power imbalance and quorum attainment (administrative efficiency in shared decision-making) across multiple voting rounds.

 ---